pranavpr/flipper/README.md

 # flipper

-A simple website scraper using Node.js and cheerio
+A simple Flipkart (http://flipkart.com) scraper using Node.js and cheerio